CartoDB/carto-react-template/docs/guides/02_page_layer_widgets.md

 ✔ Do you want a link in the menu? (y/N) y
 ```

-It will modify the routes to add the `/stores` path, add the view to the Header and create the new View at `src/components/views/Stores.js`
+It'll modify the routes to add the `/stores` path, add the view to the Header and create the new View at `src/components/views/Stores.js`

-Now you're ready to start the server.
+Now you're ready to start the server:

-Execute:

 ```bash
 yarn